Style Classification of Rabbinic Literature for Detection of Lost Midrash Tanhuma Material: Results

 \section{Results}

-As can be seen in Table \ref{table:accuracy} our baseline model achieves well over the random guess accuracy of 0.166 on the validation set, and achieves almost the same accuracy as the Aleph\-BERT fine-tuned model.
-The BEREL-based model leads by a significant margin, nevertheless, we choose to use our baseline model for inference on \textit{Yalkut Shimoni} due to its more calibrated scores, and its higher explainability.\footnote{For logistic regression, the model weights correspond directly to an $n$-gram's contribution to the score given to a specific class.}
+As can be seen in Table \ref{table:accuracy}, our baseline model achieves well over the random guess accuracy of 0.166 on the validation set, and achieves almost the same accuracy as the Aleph\-BERT fine-tuned model.
+The BEREL-based model leads by a significant margin.
+However, we encountered multiple challenges when using this model for inference on paragraphs from \textit{Yalkut Shimoni}: \begin{enumerate} \item The model's scores were not calibrated, most predictions were very close to 1.0 or 0.0, making it hard to experiment with different thresholds. \item BEREL's accuracy on a small sample of paragraphs from \textit{Yalkut Shimoni} was significantly lower than the corresponding validation accuracy.
+It seems that BEREL might have relied on some orthographic features that appeared in the training and validation sets but not in the new out-of-distribution text. \item Transformer-based models are generally less interpretable, and have higher inference costs than classical ML models such as logistic regression. \end{enumerate}

+For these reasons, we decided to use our baseline model for inference on \textit{Yalkut Shimoni}.

-In Figure \ref{fig:confusion}, we can see that the the most common errors are mixing `Tan\d{h}uma' with `Midrash Aggadah.'
-On the other hand, `Babylonian Talmud' and `Jerusalem Talmud' seem to be the most distinct classes, perhaps due to their extensive use of Aramaic in addition to Hebrew.
+In Figure \ref{fig:confusion}, we can see that the the most common errors are mixing `Tan\d{h}uma' with `Midrash Aggadah' which are indeed relatively similar genres.
+On the other hand, `Babylonian Talmud' and `Jerusalem Talmud' seem to be the most distinct classes, perhaps due to their extensive use of Aramaic in addition to Hebrew, each in its own unique dialect.

 After taking the whole \textit{Yalkut Shimoni} on the Pentateuch and following the process described in Section \ref{subsection:lost}, we can analyze the prevalence of each class in the collection.
 As can be seen in Figure \ref{fig:freq}, the Babylonian Talmud is the most quoted class, while the Jerusalem Talmud is rarely, if ever, quoted.
 Our classifier gives a similar distribution to that of the text-reuse engine.
 However, when looking only at passages with low reuse score we see that the Babylonian Talmud rarely appears while `Tan\d{h}uma' becomes the most frequent predicted class by far, followed by `Midrash Halakha.'
 This aligns with the fact that we know of lost works that belong to these categories, while the Babylonian Talmud was well preserved throughout the generations as the core text of the rabbinic tradition.